Privacy Policy

 Retained until you opt out of receiving marketing communications.

-When the retention period expires or when there is no longer a purpose/legal basis for the data, it will be permanently deleted or anonymized according to our internal procedures.
+When the retention period expires or the purpose/legal basis no longer exists, the data will be permanently deleted or anonymised in accordance with our internal procedures.

-Under Article 9 of Personal Data Protection Law No. 91/2025/QH15, you have the following rights (subject to applicable conditions):
+According to Article 9 of the Personal Data Protection Law No. 91/2025/QH15, you have the following rights (subject to applicable conditions):

-- Be informed about personal data processing activities.
+- Right to be informed about personal data processing activities.

-- Access and obtain a copy of your personal data.
+- Right of access, to receive a copy of your personal data.

-- Right to data portability: Receive your data in a structured, commonly used format.
+- Right to data portability: receive data in a commonly used, structured format.

-- Right to object to personal data processing in certain circumstances.
+- Right to object to personal data processing in specific circumstances.

 How to exercise your rights:

-Contact info@headhuntvietnam.com with subject: "Personal Data Request" and proof of identity.
+Contact info@headhuntvietnam.com with the subject line: "Personal Data Request" and include identity verification information.

 Response timeframes:

-If you wish to file a complaint or request regarding your personal data, please follow this process:
+If you wish to lodge a complaint or make a request concerning your personal data, please follow the steps below:

-- Submit your complaint/request: Send an email to info@headhuntvietnam.com with subject: "Personal Data Complaint" and include:
+Submit complaint/request: Email info@headhuntvietnam.com with the subject line: "Personal Data Complaint" and include:

 - Your full name and contact information

-- Initial acknowledgment: We will acknowledge receipt of your complaint within 24 hours.
+Initial acknowledgment: We will acknowledge receipt of the complaint within 24 hours.

-- Resolution: If you are satisfied with our response, the complaint will be closed.
-If not satisfied, you may escalate to the competent authority.
+Resolution: If you are satisfied with our response, the complaint will be closed.
+If not, you may escalate the complaint to the competent authority.

-If you are not satisfied with our response or believe your data protection rights have been violated, you have the right to complain to:
+If you are not satisfied with our response or believe your personal data protection rights have been infringed, you have the right to lodge a complaint with:

 Contact point: Ministry of Science and Technology

-We implement appropriate technical and organizational measures (encryption, access control, monitoring, backup, periodic risk reviews…).
+We implement appropriate technical and organizational measures (encryption, access controls, monitoring, backups, periodic risk assessments, etc.).
 However, no method is absolutely secure on the Internet; please:

-- Keep your login credentials confidential; sign out after use; be cautious on shared/public devices.
+- Keep your login credentials confidential; log out after use; exercise caution when accessing from public devices.

-- Notify us immediately if you suspect unauthorized account access.
+- Notify us immediately if you suspect unauthorized access to your account.

-Incident response: If a breach occurs, we will notify affected individuals and competent authorities as required, take remedial actions, and provide guidance to mitigate risks.
+We will notify affected individuals and the competent authorities as required; we will also implement remedial measures and provide guidance to mitigate risk.

-Our website/services are not directed to users under 16.
-If we inadvertently collect data of a user under 16 without valid parental/guardian consent, we will delete it as soon as notified.
+The website/service is not directed at users under 16 years of age.
+If we inadvertently collect data from individuals under 16 without valid consent from a parent/guardian, we will delete it as soon as we are notified.

-Some fields are mandatory to deliver services (clearly indicated during registration/application/purchase).
-If you refuse to provide or withdraw consent for core purposes, we may be unable to continue the corresponding services.
+Some data fields are mandatory for the provision of services (marked when you register/apply/purchase a service).
+If you refuse to provide them or withdraw consent for core purposes, we may be unable to continue providing the corresponding service.

 Data Protection Impact Assessment

-As required by law, we conduct Data Protection Impact Assessments (DPIA) before carrying out data processing activities that may pose high risks to the rights and legitimate interests of data subjects.
+In accordance with legal regulations, we conduct a Data Protection Impact Assessment (DPIA) prior to undertaking any data processing activities that may pose a high risk to the rights and legitimate interests of data subjects.

-In accordance with Article 27 of Personal Data Protection Law No. 91/2025/QH15, DPIA are mandatory for the following processing activities:
+Pursuant to Article 27 of the Personal Data Protection Law No. 91/2025/QH15, a DPIA is required for the following processing activities:

-- Systematic and comprehensive evaluation of personal aspects relating to natural persons based on automated processing, including profiling
+- Systematic and comprehensive assessment of personal aspects concerning individuals based on automated processing, including profiling

 - Large‑scale processing of special categories of personal data (sensitive data) as defined in Article 15

-- Large-scale processing of data related to criminal offenses and violations
+- Large‑scale processing of data relating to criminal offenses and violations of law

 - Systematic monitoring of publicly accessible areas on a large scale

-- Any other processing that may result in high risk to the rights and legitimate interests of data subjects
+- Any other processing activity that could result in a high risk to the rights and legitimate interests of data subjects

-Analysis of whether data processing is necessary and appropriate for the stated purposes.
+Analysis of whether the data processing is necessary and proportionate to the stated purpose.

-3. Risk assessment for data subject rights and interests
+3. Risk assessment for the rights and interests of data subjects

-Identification of potential risks and the level of impact on data subjects' privacy.
+Identification of potential risks and the level of impact on the privacy of data subjects.

 4. Risk mitigation measures

-Proposal and implementation of technical and organizational measures to mitigate identified risks.
+Proposed and implemented technical and organisational measures to mitigate the identified risks.

-Our site may contain links to third-party sites/services (e.g., payment tools, social networks, ATS).
-Their privacy policies govern the data you provide there.
-When using third-party login (if available), you allow us to receive information within the scope you consented to with that provider.
+The website may contain links to third‑party websites/services (e.g., payment tools, social networks, ATS).
+Their privacy policies will govern the data you provide on those platforms.
+When you use login via a third‑party account (if available), you permit us to receive information within the scope you have agreed to with that provider.

-We may update this Policy to reflect legal or operational changes.
-Updates will be published on the website with an effective date.
-Your continued use after the effective date constitutes acceptance.
+We may update the Policy to reflect changes in the law or operational procedures.
+The updated version will be posted on the website together with the effective date.
+Your continued use of the service after the effective date constitutes your acceptance of the changes.

 Email: info@headhuntvietnam.com